Covering a set of line segments with a few squares

 If $p(t)$ were a special configuration event, then there would exist a square $\mathcal H_2$ so that $u(p(t))$ is on the top edge of $\mathcal H_2$, $l(p(t))$ is on the left edge of $\mathcal H_2$, and $r(p(t))$ is in the bottom right corner of $\mathcal H_2$.
 Define $\mathcal H_2(t)$ to be the square with $u(p(t))$ on its top edge and $l(p(t))$ on its left edge.
 Then as $t$ varies linearly, $\mathcal H_1(t)$ moves linearly in the plane and therefore $u(p(t))$ and $l(p(t))$ move linearly along the segments $e_{b_1}$ and $e_{b_2}$.
 See Figure~\ref{fig:special1}.
 Therefore, $\mathcal H_2(t)$ moves linearly in the plane.
 For the same reason as in special configuration 1 and 2, it suffices to consider a unique position where the bottom-right corner of $\mathcal H_2(t)$ is on the segment $e_q$.

 \textbf{Summary.} In all special configurations there is a constant number of events between any two vertices of $\mathcal{T}_2$.
 Therefore, the number of vertices of $\mathcal{T}_2$ is an upper bound on the number of special configuration events up to a constant factor.
-By Appendix~\ref{apx:upper_envelope_f}, the number of vertices of $\mathcal{T}_2$ is at most $O(n 2^{\alpha(n)})$, so there are at most $O(n 2^{\alpha(n)})$ special configuration events in total. \end{proof}
+By